Business and Other Risks

 EV differ from conventional vehicles in terms of structure, such as drive systems, and as they become widespread, although it will create opportunities to expand business by entering new markets, it may also lead to significant changes in demand for conventional parts and the way plants operate.

-While we are actively working to adapt to this shift to EV, if we are unable to respond appropriately due to delays and setbacks in R&D and plant innovation, it will lead to a loss of orders that could affect the business performance of the G-TEKT Group.
+If we are unable to respond appropriately due to delays and setbacks in R&D and plant innovation, it will lead to a loss of orders that could affect the business performance of the G-TEKT Group.

 Risk Countermeasures